What is Hinduism?

 The word Hindu is not what the tradition originally called itself.
-It comes from a Persian rendering of the river the Sanskrit-speakers called the Sindhu — what is now the Indus — and was a geographic label long before it became a religious one.
+It comes from a Persian rendering of the river the Sanskrit-speakers called the Sindhu, now known as the Indus.
+It was a geographic label long before it became a religious one.
 The British colonial administration of the nineteenth century needed a single category for the bewildering plurality of practices it encountered, and Hinduism was the result.
-The internal name is Sanātana Dharma — the eternal way — and it covers a range of schools, lineages and devotional movements that, in any other context, would be considered separate religions.
+The internal name is Sanātana Dharma, the eternal way.
+It covers a range of schools, lineages and devotional movements that, in any other context, would be considered separate religions.

 The six classical schools